Nuclear triad: Redefining the nuclear triad

 William Perry, who served as the 19th United States Secretary of Defense, has spoken for the removal of the land-based missiles from the nuclear triad.
 Perry believes that ICBMs are turning more into liabilities than assets.
 Perry says it would save "considerable cost" and would prevent an accidental nuclear war.
 Perry had experienced a false alarm for an incoming missile which later turned out to be a computer error.
-Perry's experience occurred 40 years ago, but similar false alarms have occurred since then, such as the 2018 Hawaii False Missile Alert.
+Perry's experience occurred 40 years ago, but similar false alarms have occurred since then, such as the 2018 Hawaii false missile alert.
 Perry says that a major problem with ICBMs is that they cannot be recalled once launched in the event of a false alarm.

 American political scientist Matthew Kroenig has spoken against the removal of the land-based missiles leg of the nuclear triad.
 Kroenig writes that ICBMs offer defense from a pre-emptive nuclear strike.
 If the US had hundreds of ICBMs all over the US then this first attack would be a "near-insurmountable task."
 Kroenig writes that these ICBMs could save "millions of American lives".
 A study estimated that if the US were to keep its ICBMs, a Russian nuclear attack would result in 70 million US casualties, whereas if the US were to remove its ICBMs, that number increases to 125 million US casualties.
 Kroenig also writes that the risk of accidental launch is less than the benefit of keeping ICBMs.
 Also, Kroenig says "If ICBMs are truly expendable, then there is no reason to risk an accidental nuclear war just to avoid losing them."
 Kroenig also writes that ICBMs are the least costly leg of the triad.
 The annual operating cost of ICBMs is $1.4 billion for ICBMs, compared to $1.8 billion for bombers and $3.8 billion for SLBMs.

 The U.S. Department of Defense defends the current triad, stating that "Without ICBMs, a conventional-only attack on the limited number of submarine and bomber bases could significantly degrade the U.S. nuclear arsenal without rising to the level of nuclear use.
 This significantly lowers the threshold for an attack against the U.S. homeland.
 Also, the Triad's diversity enables mitigation of risk if a particular leg of the Triad is degraded or unavailable."

+In U. S. political culture

+The nuclear triad gained more attention in the American public following a Republican Party presidential debate in December 2015.
+The moderator, Hugh Hewitt, had asked candidate Donald Trump a question about the triad.
+Trump, who would ultimately win the election, gave only a vague answer to the question.
+This suggested that he likely did not know what the nuclear triad was.
+Trump’s ignorance on the matter was mocked in the media, including by John Oliver in his show Last Week Tonight.